finalform/finalform.github.io/_posts/2017-09-28-finalform_demo.markdown

 Achieving good form in sport means you can lift weights you couldn't lift before, make shots you couldn't make before, and sink puts you couldn't sink before.

 We approximate the body as a (semi) rigid body.
 This means by keeping track of the angles between various body parts at different points in time we can determine what constitutes perfect form.
-We also use neural nets trained to distinguish expert lifters from novices to find
+We also use neural nets trained to distinguish expert lifters from novices to give an overall performance score.

 **Final Form is starting with lifting.**